 - (5) Amounts represent the fair value of stock options as of the date of grant in 2008 computed in accordance with ASC 718.
 We did not grant any stock options to our NEOs in 2010 or 2009.
 For additional information on the valuation assumptions with respect to the 2008 grants, refer to Note 8 Stock-Based Compensation in the consolidated audited financial statements in our Annual Report on Form 10-K for the year ended December 31, 2010. - (6) For 2010, Messrs.
-Howell, Prather, Ryan and Beizer received annual incentive compensation for the Company reaching certain predetermined financial performance and individual goals for 2010. - Represents for 2010, the change in pension value, calculated as the difference between the present value of accumulated benefits at December 31, 2010, and the present value of accumulated benefits at December 31, 2009, adjusted for benefit payments made during the year.
-Represents for 2009, the change in pension value, calculated as the difference between the present value of accumulated benefits at December 31, 2008, adjusted for benefit payments made during the year.
-Represents for 2008, the change in pension value, calculated as the difference between the present value of accumulated benefits at December 31, 2008, and the present value of accumulated benefits at December 31, 2008, and the present value of accumulated benefits at December 31, 2009, adjusted for benefit payments made during the year.
-The present values of accumulated benefits at December 31, 2010, 2009 and 2008 were calculated using the assumptions that were used for the December 31, 2010, 2009 and 2008 financial statement disclosures, which were the 1983 Group Annuity Mortality Tables for the Pension Plan, and the RP 2000 Projected Mortality Table for the Busse Pension Plan, separately for males and females, and a 5.85%, 6.27% and 5.79% interest discount, respectively.
+Howell, Prather, Ryan and Beizer received annual incentive compensation for the Company reaching certain predetermined financial performance and individual goals for 2010. - (7) Represents for 2010, the change in pension value, calculated as the difference between the present value of accumulated benefits at December 31, 2009, adjusted for benefit payments made during the year.
+Represents for 2009, the change in pension value, calculated as the difference between the present value of accumulated benefits at December 31, 2009, and the present value of accumulated benefits at December 31, 2009, and the present value of accumulated benefits at December 31, 2008, adjusted for benefit payments made during the year.
+Represents for 2008, the change in pension value, calculated as the difference between the present value of accumulated benefits at December 31, 2008, and the present value of accumulated benefits at December 31, 2008, and the present value of accumulated benefits at December 31, 2009, and the present value of accumulated benefits at December 31, 2009, and the present value of accumulated benefits at December 31, 2009, and the present value of accumulated benefits at December 31, 2009, and the present value of accumulated benefits at December 31, 2009, and 2008 were calculated using the sex The present values of accumulated benefits at December 31, 2009, and 2008 were calculated using the assumptions that were used for the December 31, 2010, 2009 and 2008 financial statement disclosures, which were the 1983 Group Annuity Mortality Tables for the Pension Plan, and the RP 2000 Projected Mortality Table for the Busse Pension Plan, separately for males and females, and a 5.85%, 6.27% and 5.79% interest discount, respectively.
 See the table in the section entitled Pension Benefits herein for additional information, including the present value assumptions used in this calculation. - (8) See the All Other Compensation Table below for additional information.